i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 [this certainly needs more research for accuracy!]
 The rest of the pipeline is divided in two branches.
 Each branch starts with one of two different algorithms, [STAR](https://pubmed.ncbi.nlm.nih.gov/23104886/) and [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html), whose mechanics sound similar at first, but work quite differently.

-As explained [here ](https://www.biostars.org/p/180986/#180993)by Devon Ryan, an aligner like STAR genuinely looks at the base-to-base match of a read to a region in the target genome ("does this read align with this bit of the genome?") and also saves information on whether the read matches the genomic region as-is, from one end of the read to the other, or whether there are gaps or insertions.
+As explained [here ](https://www.biostars.org/p/180986/#180993)by Devon Ryan, an aligner like STAR genuinely looks at the base-to-base match of a read to a region in the target genome ("does this read align with this bit of the genome?") and also saves information on whether the read matches the genomic region as-is, from one end of the read to the other, or whether there are gaps or insertions ("does every one of the 150 bases in the read match 150 bases at the location where it's mapped in the genome?
+Or are, say, only bases 1-57 aligned, with an unmatching portion from bases 58-92, and then 93-150 match again?").
 This means that it it can accurately quantify which genes are expressed at what levels.
-Additionally, it is built so that it can easily identify reads that span exon-exon boundaries, thereby making it able to distinguish which of the different transcripts that can come from the same genomic locus really aligns to.
+Additionally, it is built so that it can easily identify reads that span exon-exon boundaries, thereby making it able to distinguish which of the different transcripts that can come from the same genomic locus the read could be derived from.
 This information is usually collected in a BAM file.

+> [!TO DO:]
+> Read more on how Salmon works - the Harvard Chan Bioinfo Core PDF has good visualizations.
+> I found this excellent [RNA-seq analysis course ](https://github.com/hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/blob/main/schedule/links-to-lessons.md)from the Harvard Chan Bioinformatics Core ( [Zenodo](https://doi.org/10.5281/zenodo.5833880)).
+In the [Salmon lesson](https://github.com/hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/blob/main/lessons/08_quasi_alignment_salmon.md) , they explain how to set the parameters:

-Salmon can be used in two different ways: as a pseudo-aligner or as a real aligner.
-As a pseudo-aligner, it does not care about the exact fit of the read base-to-base, and does a quantification of "is this read likely to come from this genomic feature, usually a gene?" based on some more complex background mathematics.
-This is called pseudo-alignment, and is much faster than an actual alignment.
+STAR is the gold standard of the old school of transcript abundance analysis.
+Salmon is the new star on the block because it can be used in two different ways: as a pseudo-aligner or as a real aligner.
+It truly shines as a pseudo-aligner, a mode in which it does not care about the exact fit of the read base-to-base, and does a quantification of "is this read likely to come from this transcript?" based on some more complex background mathematics.
+This is called pseudo-alignment, and is much faster than an actual base-to-base alignment, like STAR performs.
 In this mode, Salmon does not compare the reads to a reference genome but to a reference transcriptome, for which it needs a so-called index of the transcriptome.
 Often, such reference indices are readily available for download for well-studied organisms such as the mouse.

 Salmon also makes some adjustments for normalizing the read counts, e.g. to the length of the transcript, in order to produce accurate estimates of how abundantly different splice isoforms are expressed from a particular gene.
-It can take the BAM files generated by STAR in order to give these results, which we will obtain with STAR in the first part of the pipeline.
+It can take the BAM files generated by STAR in order to give these results, which we will obtain with STAR in the first part of the pipeline. [how does tximport play into this?]

-Salmon can also operate on raw reads from scratch, as an aligner would, and I could theoretically let it start its branch of the pipeline from scratch, based on the raw reads, but I will anyway get the BAM files from the STAR branch, so I could save some time on that.
+Salmon can also operate on raw reads from scratch, as an aligner like STAR would, and I could theoretically let it start its branch of the pipeline from scratch, based on the raw reads, but I will anyway get the BAM files from the STAR branch, so I could save some time on that.

-The creators of the dataset/authors of the original study used Hisat2 instead of STAR to align the reads to the mm10 mouse genome, and HTSeq to obtain read counts aka expression levels for the genes in RPKM.
+The creators of the dataset/authors of the original study used Hisat2 instead of STAR to align the reads to the mm10 mouse genome, and HTSeq to obtain read counts aka expression levels for the genes.
 The rnasplice pipeline also runs HTSeq after the STAR step, and I am curious how the results will compare to the ones published in the paper.

 > ***Part 2a of pipeline: read alignment and read count quantification starting with STAR***